micser/musicco/README.md

 ## v3.1.0 (in development)
 * Read album art from id3 tag
+* Added an option to keep screen on
 * Fixed some issues with casting on Android
 * Improved QR Code styling
 * Fix adding of duplicate albums in playlist